-While in-person support is temporarily limited to long-term care homes, volunteers continue provide comfort and care to other clients by telephone, email, or video conferencing.
+While in-person support can be impacted if clients, staff or volunteers have infectious symptoms we continue to provide comfort and care by communicating by telephone, email, or video conferencing.

 In-Home Visiting Hospice/Respite